Love Conquers All

 "I found out yesterday, right before you showed up at my front door all shot up.
-I tried to call you so I could tell you, but I couldn't get a hold of you.
-I'm about five to six weeks along.
-So, I have a pretty good guess on when you knocked me up, Hannibal."
+I tried to call you, but for some reason, the phone in the van wasn't receiving a signal.
+And to answer your question, I'm about five to six weeks along, and that should give you a pretty good guess on when you knocked me up, Hannibal."

 "Five or six weeks.
 That would be around the time of my birthday party on December 7th."
 Hannibal said.

 "Yep.
 That's my guess too.
 You sure you feel okay, Hannibal?
-You're still weak from the blood loss and it's a bit of a shock."
+You're still weak from the blood loss, and it is a bit of a shock."
 Maggie asked.

 "Yeah, Maggie.
-I feel great, well as great as one can feel after being shot.
-I'm going to be a father."
+I feel great, well as great as one can feel with a huge hole in my shoulder, I'm going to be a father."
 Hannibal said, forgetting his pain and beaming from ear to ear.
 "Now, if we could just get the military off my back, everything would be fantastic."